 This help is only given to homeowners.
 They can not help you if you are a renter, living with a family member, or landlord!

 If you receive Supplemental Security Income, VA disability Aid to Families with Dependent Children, you are eligible to receive a grant.
 Contact the government agencies above for a full list of qualifications for the program.
 You may be eligible if:

 Finding a Grant for Home Repairs

-You must provide proof of income, unemployment, ownership or renting, to be considered for the program.
-Once you have been accepted, local agencies will come to your home to assess damage and work that needs to be done.
+You must provide proof of income, unemployment, ownership, or rent to be considered for the program.
+Once you have been accepted, local agencies will come to your home to assess the damage and work that needs to be done.

 Beware of scam websites that tell you they will help you get a government grant for a fee.
 You do not have to pay anything to get a ‘free’ government grant.
 To look for grants and grant applications, go to www.usa.gov.
 For information about the Home Weatherization Assistance in your state, contact The Department of Energy (DOE).

 You May Also Want to Read